el3um4s/strani-anelli-blog/_posts/2021/2021-07-26-sveltekit-routing-from-other-folders-english/2021-07-26-sveltekit-routing-from-other-folders-english.md

 ### [slug].svelte

-Once I have fixed the home page, I have to understand how to access the various posts using a simplified slug.
+Once I fix the home page, I have to understand how to access the various posts using a simplified slug.
 I need a [dynamic parameter](https://kit.svelte.dev/docs#routing-pages).
 So I create the `src/routes/[slug].svelte` component.

 I have to import the various posts.
 But this time I also import the modules of the various posts: